Optimal Rates of (Locally) Differentially Private Heavy-tailed Multi-Armed Bandits: Abstract

 \section{Abstract}

-In this paper we study the problem of stochastic multi-armed bandits (MAB) in the (local) differential privacy (DP/LDP) model.
-Unlike the previous results which need to assume bounded reward distributions, here we mainly focus on the case the reward distribution of each arm only has $(1+v)$-th moment with some $v\in (0, 1]$.
+In this paper we investigate the problem of stochastic multi-armed bandits (MAB) in the (local) differential privacy (DP/LDP) model.
+Unlike previous results that assume bounded/sub-Gaussian reward distributions, we focus on the setting where each arm's reward distribution only has $(1+v)$-th moment with some $v\in (0, 1]$.
 In the first part, we study the problem in the central $\epsilon$-DP model.
 We first provide a near-optimal result by developing a private and robust Upper Confidence Bound (UCB) algorithm.
 Then, we improve the result via a private and robust version of the Successive Elimination (SE) algorithm.
-Finally, we show that the instance-dependent regret bound of our improved algorithm is optimal by showing its lower bound.
-In the second part of the paper, we study the problem in the $\epsilon$-LDP model.
-We propose an algorithm which could be seen as locally private and robust version of the SE algorithm, and show it could achieve (near) optimal rates for both instance-dependent and instance-independent regrets.
-All of the above results can also reveal the differences between the problem of private MAB with bounded rewards and heavy-tailed rewards.
-To achieve these (near) optimal rates, we develop several new hard instances and private robust estimators as byproducts, which might could be used to other related problems.
-Finally, experimental results also support our theoretical analysis and show the effectiveness of our algorithms.
+Finally, we establish the lower bound to show that the instance-dependent regret of our improved algorithm is optimal.
+In the second part, we study the problem in the $\epsilon$-LDP model.
+We propose an algorithm that can be seen as locally private and robust version of SE algorithm, which provably achieves (near) optimal rates for both instance-dependent and instance-independent regret.
+Our results reveal differences between the problem of private MAB with bounded/sub-Gaussian rewards and heavy-tailed rewards.
+To achieve these (near) optimal rates, we develop several new hard instances and private robust estimators as byproducts, which might be used to other related problems.
+Finally, experiments also support our theoretical findings and show the effectiveness of our algorithms.

-\section{Introduction}
+\section{INTRODUCTION}